OpportunityInsights/EconomicTracker/README.md

 Anyone is welcome to use this data; we simply we ask that you attribute our work by citing or linking to [the accompanying paper](https://opportunityinsights.org/wp-content/uploads/2020/05/tracker_paper.pdf) and the Economic Tracker at https://tracktherecovery.org.

-> "The Economic Impacts of COVID-19: Evidence from a New Public Database Built from Private Sector Data", by Raj Chetty, John Friedman, Nathaniel Hendren, Michael Stepner, and the Opportunity Insights Team.
-September 2020.
+> "The Economic Impacts of COVID-19: Evidence from a New Public Database Built Using Private Sector Data", by Raj Chetty, John Friedman, Nathaniel Hendren, Michael Stepner, and the Opportunity Insights Team.
+November 2020.
 Available at: https://opportunityinsights.org/wp-content/uploads/2020/05/tracker_paper.pdf

 # Reference Documents